 \subsection{Relevant literature}

-The genealogical structure of branching processes is a topic that has drawn a lot of attention, especially in the critical case.
-Let us give a non-exhaustive account of some results related to our work.
-A first class of results focuses on the so-called \emph{reduced process} \cite{Fleischmann1977, Yakymiv1981, OConnell1995}, that counts the number of individuals having descendants at a fixed focal generation in the future.
+The genealogical structure of branching processes is a topic that has drawn considerable attention, particularly in the critical case.
+We give a non-exhaustive overview of some results related to our work.
+A first class of results focuses on the so-called \emph{reduced process} \cite{Fleischmann1977, Yakymiv1981, OConnell1995}, that counts the number of individuals having descendants at a fixed generation in the future.
 The limit of the reduced process is often expressed as a (time-inhomogeneous) pure birth process, see \cite{Kersting2022} for results in this direction for branching processes in varying environment.
 Second, in the same spirit as the theory of exchangeable coalescents, there has been an interest in describing the genealogy obtained by sampling a fixed number $k$ of individuals uniformly at a given time \cite{Johnston2019, Harris2020, Lambert2018}.
 We also want to point at \cite{Lambert2010} for an explicit construction of the genealogy of splitting trees as a discrete coalescent point process, which plays a central role in \cite{Lambert2018}.